-Yet another cuisine that I adore!
+Coulibiac is probably one of the best fish pies ever!
 I was introduced to the wonderful world of Eastern European food in the mid 90s when some of my closest friends were from that region.
 My first truly Russian feast was at a celebration dinner hosted by a friend’s parents for 2 of my friends and me for doing the London Marathon!
 That started me on a journey of discovering the foods of that region, a journey I’m still on.

 Russian cuisine is, as one can imagine, greatly influenced by its climate and sheer size.
 Even after the break up of the Soviet Union, Russia still covers over 17 million square kilometres, stretching from the Baltic Sea in the West to the Bering Sea and Sea of Japan, in the East.
 Of course, a large part of Northern Russia is a land of Permafrost and not viable for any form of crops or animal rearing.
 South of that and to the West however, where it starts to get milder, you’ll find game and freshwater fish and and as you go further south, you find all forms of crops and animals for local consumption.
 The variety of grain crops, wheat being the most common now, gives rise to a huge potential for the production of various breads (a staple), cereal and of course, vodka.

 Caviar anyone?
-Well, Russia’s coastline is the 4th largest in the world, with access to 12 seas in 3 oceans, I find that totally amazing, and if you’re talking about its freshwater fish, it has over 2 million rivers!
+Well, Russia’s coastline is the 4th largest in the world, with access to 12 seas in 3 oceans.
+I find that totally amazing, and if you’re talking about its freshwater fish, it has over 2 million rivers!
 Blows your mind, doesn’t it?

-These days, more often than not, the pie is made from fresh salmon, I personally prefer to use cured or smoked salmon for it – gravadlax is perfect, I find the rich taste of cured salmon complements the eggs, rice and cream perfectly.
-Generally, the rice used is just plain boiled rice but from my very first couple of bites, I have always felt that a flavoured rice would do so much better.
-To that end, I have always made a quick risotto type rice to go with my coulibiak.
+These days, more often than not, the pie is made from fresh salmon, I personally prefer to use some cured or smoked salmon for it – gravadlax is perfect, I find the rich taste of cured salmon complements the eggs, rice and cream perfectly.
+Generally, the rice used is just lightly flavoured rice but from my very first couple of bites, I have always felt that a flavoured rice would do so much better.
+To that end, I have always made a quick risotto type rice to go with my coulibiac.

 In Eastern European cuisine, you’ll fine many recipes calling for smetana, a type of soured creme.
 Many substitute it with creme fraiche but I think a proper soured cream is a much better match to the original, unless of course, you have a Russian/Polish grocer/deli around the corner, like I do!